 I was still looking to people to define me, even as a Christian.

-Knowing Who You Are in Christ – Who God Created Me to Be
+Knowing Who You Are in Christ – Who God Created You to Be

 Not knowing who you are in Christ, losing your identity that HE placed in you, means you are constantly morphing because it is not who God made you!
 So you will always be looking for yourself!
 He didn’t make me to mirror other people!